 ‘If it’s so easy, why don’t other people do it?’

 This question got me thinking… Seriously, why?!
 If it’s so easy, the market should have been full of successful, and this is the key word, investors using Other People’s Money (OPM) And the answer for this question was really simple, ‘It’s not so simple’ When people do all these things, when they do all the calculations and assumptions, they assume everything will work as it should be.
 And we all know, it almost never does.

 Good debt, as people call it, only works in a vacuum, ideal scenario.
 Scenario when you don’t have to deal with vacancy, water heater and air-cooling systems going down, renters not paying the rent.
-People also forget about stuff that needs to fixed and replaced.
-And when it stops working people realize that OPM is not that fun, as they used to think.
-And Good Debt is not that Good anymore, it’s still DEBT, debt that have to be paid.
+People also forget about stuff that needs to be fixed and replaced.
+And when it stops working people realize that OPM is not that fun as they used to think.
+And Good Debt is not that Good anymore, it’s still DEBT.
+Debt that has to be paid.

 The algorithm is EASY: